GabeScott/standard-works-vault/General Conference/2016 April - The Sacred Place of Restoration.md

 # The Sacred Place of Restoration

-*By Jairo Mazzagardi - Of the Seventy*
+By Elder Jairo Mazzagardi - *Of the Seventy*

 *Given in the April session of the 2016 General Conference*

+>*Palmyra was the stage of the Restoration, where the Father’s voice would be heard after nearly two millennia.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2016/04/the-sacred-place-of-restoration?lang=eng)

 A good friend of mine who was a Church member tried for years to teach me the gospel of eternal families.
-It wasn’t until I attended the São Paulo Temple open house in October 1978 and entered a sealing room that the doctrine of eternal families came into my heart, and for days I prayed to know if this was the true Church.
+It wasn’t until I attended the São Paulo Temple open house in October 1978 and entered a sealing room that the doctrine of eternal families came into my heart, and for days I prayed to know if this was the true Church.

 I was not religious, but I had been raised by parents who were, and I had seen what was good in other religions.
 At that point in my life, I thought all religions were acceptable to God.

 After my visit to the temple open house, I sought an answer through prayer, having faith and a sure confidence that God would answer me, which was His Church on earth.

 After a great spiritual struggle, I finally received a clear answer.
 I was invited to be baptized.
-My baptism happened on October 31, 1978, the night before a session of the São Paulo Temple dedication.
+My baptism happened on October 31, 1978, the night before a session of the São Paulo Temple dedication.

 I realized that the Lord knew and cared about me as He answered my prayers.

-The next morning my wife and I went to São Paulo to attend a dedicatory session of the temple.
+The next morning my wife and I went to São Paulo to attend a dedicatory session of the temple.

 We were there, but I did not really know how to appreciate that wonderful opportunity yet.
 The following day we attended an area conference.